 3. Less Waste.
 Fewer Business Expenditures

 Directly related to the previous point, being able to avoid damaging products through laser cutting equals fewer replacements for the company to spend money on.
-Count it in your long term business plan for spending less on such expenditures.
+Count it in your long-term business plan for spending less on such expenditures.
+Used in conjunction with cutting machine software you can really streamline processes.

 In addition, this relates to how a laser cutter can withstand a variety of metals and material types.
 It won’t wear down as easily as other cutting machines.
 You can rest assured that you’ll have your laser cutter with you for a long period of time, through proper maintenance and storage.